Majorization-minimization for Sparse Nonnegative Matrix Factorization with the $\beta$-divergence: A unified block-descent MM algorithm for -NMF with regularization

 \subsubsection{Symmetry of the roles of $\*W$ and $\*H$}

 Note that the penalty term $\norm{\bm{\Lambda}\*H}_{1}$ in~\eqref{eq:pb3} now depends on $\*W$.
 Interestingly, it can be expanded and written as follows

 where $\underline{\*h}_{k}$ denotes the $k^{th}$ row of $\*H$, and the indices $f,k,n$ run from $1$ to $F,K,N$, respectively.
-This shows that the updates of $\*H$ and $\*W$ in alternating mininization correspond to equivalent problems: the roles of $\*H$ and $\*W$ can be exchanged by transposition of $\*V$.
+This shows that the updates of $\*H$ and $\*W$ in alternating minimization correspond to equivalent problems: the roles of $\*H$ and $\*W$ can be exchanged by transposition of $\*V$.
+However, this property is specific to sparse NMF with $\ell_{1}$-regularization and unit $\ell_{1}$-norm constraints.
+The symmetry does not hold for example for the log-regularization considered in Section~\ref{sec:log-snmf}.
+Going further, our study shows that sparse NMF with $\ell_{1}$-regularization and unit $\ell_{1}$-norm constraints is equivalent to decomposing the matrix $\*V$ into sparse rank-1 matrices.
+This is because~\eqref{eq:l1pen} can also be written as $\norm{\bm{\Lambda}\*H}_{1} = \sum_{k} \norm{\*w_{k} \underline{\*h}_{k}}_{1}$, which induces a mutual sparsity of $\*W$ and $\*H$.
+Note that this is not a consequence of the reformulation~\eqref{eq:pb3}, but instead revealed by the equivalence between~\eqref{eq:pb3} and~\eqref{eq:pb1}.
 Next, we describe a block-descent MM algorithm for Problem~\eqref{eq:pb3}.
 We start by recalling the principle of MM\@.